soniprerna26/TSF-TASK/README.md

 # The Sparks Founation  - ...inspiring, innovating, integrating

-- Our Vision Statement:
+- Our Vision Statement -
 A world of enabled and connected little minds, building future.

-- Our Mission Statement:
+- Our Mission Statement -
 To inspire students, help them innovate and let them integrate to build the next generation humankind.

 - Inspire -